 - Reasonable care and skill: The agent must exercise reasonable care and skill in all their duties.
 They must meet the standard of a reasonable and competent member of the real estate industry.

 - Full accounting: The agent must account for all money and property they receive while acting on your behalf.
 Everything a client puts in the care of an agent – for example, money, keys or documents – is returned when the agreement ends.

 Choosing the Realtor

 For most, a home is one of the most substantial financial investments that a person makes, which is why it is exceptionally important to choose a Realtor that is going to go above and beyond when working to ensure you choose the perfect home.
-What exactly do we mean by the perfect home?
+What exactly do realtors mean by the perfect home?
 One that fits your lifestyle, budget, and both short and long term goals in life.
 While many think it doesn’t matter whom you choose to work with when buying a home, that couldn’t be more false.
-We take care of every step for you for identifying the best candidates, run thorough analysis on each home you take a liking to in order to determine the short and long term value of the property, leverage our industry leading negotiation skills to get the best deal, and upon possession will top things off with an unforgettable experience that you’ll take with you forever.
+I take care of every step for you for identifying the best candidates, run thorough analysis on each home you take a liking to in order to determine the short and long term value of the property, leverage our industry leading negotiation skills to get the best deal, and upon possession will top things off with an unforgettable experience that you’ll take with you forever.